kos-conf/restaurant-recommender-application/README.md

   --output-format stdout > agentic-rag.txt
 ```

-This command will contain Kafka and Schema Registry API connection properties that we will use in the next section (see example below), they will be saved to the file `agentic-rag.txt`.
+The output of this command will contain Kafka and Schema Registry API connection properties that we will use in the next section (see example below), they will be saved to the file `agentic-rag.txt`.
 See below an example of its content:

 ```shell
 Creating new environment agentic-rag